FlowRL: A Taxonomy and Modular Framework for Reinforcement Learning with Diffusion Policies

 At its core, RL optimizes the regularized objective iteratively defined in \eqref{eq:policy_obj}, whose optimal policy takes the form $\pi(a|s)\propto \nu(a|s)\exp(Q(s, a))$, where $\nu$ is a reference policy and $Q(s, a)$ is the value function from policy evaluation.
 The choice of $\nu(a|s)$ determines the algorithm’s behavior across different learning paradigms: \begin{itemize} \item \emph{Maximum Entropy RL}: When $\nu=\text{Unif}(\Acal)$, the KL divergence reduces to the policy entropy up to some constant, which is a standard approach in online RL to encourage exploration; \item \emph{Policy Mirror Descent}: When $\nu=\pi^{k-1}$ (the policy checkpoint from the last iteration), this ensures safe exploitation by constraining updates to the proximity of the current policy; \item \emph{Behavior Regularized RL}: When $\nu=\pi_\Dcal$ (the dataset's behavior policy), this restricts the policy to the support of the offline data $\Dcal$, ensuring stable optimization in offline settings. \end{itemize}

-Consequently, implementing RL for diffusion policies requires addressing two concurrent challenges: \begin{enumerate} \item \emph{How to effectively guide diffusion policy optimization using the value function $Q(s, a)$}, and \item \emph{How to enforce proximity to the chosen reference policy $\nu$}. \end{enumerate} Therefore, we examine existing literature through the lens of \emph{guidance method} and \emph{reference policy}, respectively.
+Consequently, categorizing RL for diffusion policies requires evaluating each method on two key questions: \begin{enumerate} \item \emph{How to effectively guide diffusion policy optimization using the value function $Q(s, a)$}, and \item \emph{Which reference policy $\nu$ is employed, as this determines the method's applicable scenarios.}. \end{enumerate} Accordingly, we examine the existing literature through the lenses of the \emph{guidance method} and \emph{reference policy}.
 Table~\ref{tab:summary} provides a categorization of existing DPRL methods based on our taxonomy.